Industrial Metal Fabrication Is A Key Element of Modern Day Manufacturing

 Punching is another process that is often used in metal fabrication before assembly or metal forming.
 Dies are extensively used in this process.
 Stamping is a process similar to punching, and may not require cutting of the metal as in punching.
 Shearing is a process that requires cutting metal to the required size and is a process most often carried out on sheet metal.

-and involves joining two metal pieces together by using molten metal.
+Welding is an essential process in industrial metal fabrication and involves joining two metal pieces together by using molten metal.
 Welding techniques are constantly evolving and not only welding but also all processes of metal fabrication are constantly changing to suit the increasing demands for quality, speed, and economy.

 The metal fabrication industry is capital intensive and machinery is becoming increasingly sophisticated as automation and CNC techniques are largely being employed.
 Metal fabricators have to learn to constantly change production lines as customer needs ask for diverse products that suit their specific needs.